ABC Organic Gardener Magazine latest issue magazine cover.

 OLD MAN SALTBUSH Atriplex nummularia

 This plant is native to inland areas of Australia and widely grown on farms for animal fodder.
-It’s my favourite leafy saltbush and grows in most climates except the tropics, reaching up to 2m tall and 2m wide if unpruned.
+Additionally, it’s my favourite leafy saltbush and grows in most climates except the tropics, reaching up to 2m tall and 2m wide if unpruned.

-It can be grown in a container, and is more tolerant of regular watering than other saltbushes, so it’s great for home gardens.
-It prefers full sun, tolerates light shade and needs good drainage.
+You can grow it in a container, and it tolerates regular watering better than other saltbushes, making it perfect for home gardens.
+Additionally, it prefers full sun, tolerates light shade, and needs good drainage.

 Uses: Enjoy the salty flavour of torn fresh leaves in salads, put bunches under roasts or in slow-cooked dishes, deep fry large leaves for 20 seconds for chips, or add leaves to ferments for colour and flavour.
 Dried leaves are crumbled and used instead of salt.
 Dry leaves thoroughly in a dehydrator or oven set on low.